thiagobrasileiro/thiagobrasileiro/README.md

 - 🌎 I'm from Brazil
 - 👨🏻‍💻 Like programming and gaming
 - 🧠 Like sharing knowledge
-- 🌌 Passionate for astronomy
+- 🌌 Passionate for soccer and gaming
 - ✈️ Traveling is one of my favorite hobbies
 - 📧 Reach me via luisg.juliao@gmail.com